SolarNetwork/solarnode-os-packages/solarnode-base-spi-spifly/debian/README.md

-# SolarNode Application - Spifly
+# SolarNode Application - Service Provider - Spifly

-This directory contains support for building the `solarnode-base-spifly` package.
+This directory contains support for building the `solarnode-base-spi-spifly` package.
 This adds [Spifly][spifly] support to the SolarNode platform.
 See [CHANGELOG](./CHANGELOG.md) for release information.